 No one knows the struggle of losing loved ones, missing loved ones, and taking care of loved ones damaged emotionally or physically by war like the families of military personnel.
-Grief Sleeps, A Soldiers Story: Maj Stephen Reich, Goodmans Salute, Cold Winters Night, Promise Me, Lost in Time, and Frogman each explore the aftermath of war not from the perspective of service-members, but rather from the perspectives of their family members.
+Grief Sleeps, A Soldier’s Story: Major Stephen Reich, Goodman’s Salute, Cold Winter’s Night, Promise Me, Lost in Time, and Frogman each explore the aftermath of war not from the perspective of service-members, but rather from the perspectives of their family members.

 GI Film Festival weaves together four powerful stories of people from different walks of life: a Hiroshima bomb survivor; two comrades united by war and carnage; two strangers united by bone marrow; and a veteran outlasting both the war and the average human life span .
 Although they all have different stories to tell about their experiences, a common thread of struggle unites them all.
-Films: The Capt – A Bond Of Brotherhood, Mr Overton, The Paper Lanterns, Her Unlikely Kin
+Films: The Captain – A Bond of Brotherhood, Mr. Overton, Paper Lanterns, Her Unlikely Kin.

 At the time of filming, Peter Ertel is 95 years old.
 He is a published author and an avid pianist.
 Using his skill as a riveting storyteller, Ertel recounts his experiences as a soldier in the German army – from his early days as an “unsoldierlike” recruit who was deemed an “unreliable follower of the Fuhrer” to his becoming a highly respected platoon leader, who routinely risked his life to save the lives of his men.
 Though Peter takes us through the hell of front-line combat in both France and Russia, perhaps the most ‘unimaginable’ part of his journey begins after he becomes a prisoner of war.

 Going to war isn’t all guts and glory.
 Returning to civilian life after war isn’t either.
 Readjusting to life after war can sometimes be just as traumatic as war itself with the bigger enemy being within.
-Living For Those Who Can’t, Operation Allie, The Last Time I Heard True Silence, Almost Home, First Person Shooter, Return To Iwo Jima, We Men Are Lions, and Letters: A Heroes Journey To MOH will allow you to explore the hardships soldiers face transitioning back into civilian life – the mental and the physical suffering that it places upon the soldier and the family and how they can overcome those challenges.
+Living For The Ones Who Can’t, Operation Allie, The Last Time I Heard True Silence, Almost Home, First Person Shooter, Return to Iwo Jima, We Men Are Lions, and Letters: A Heroe’s Journey to the Medal of Honor will allow you to explore the hardships soldiers face transitioning back into civilian life – the mental and the physical suffering that it places upon the soldier and the family and how they can overcome those challenges.

 The U.S. military faces a mental health crisis of historic proportions.
 Thank You for Your Service takes aim at our superficial understanding of war trauma and the failed policies that have resulted.
 Director Tom Donahue interweaves the stories of four Iraq War veterans with candid interviews of top military and civilian leaders.
 Observing the systemic neglect, the film argues for significant internal change and offers a roadmap of hope.

 Journey to the outer reaches of the heavens to a place beyond the stars and discover a parallel universe in which mankind seeks to cultivate an understanding of what is difficult to be understood.
-Uncanny Valley, Outpost, The Art Of Human Salvage, Jupiter And Mercury, Devil’s Work, The Christmas You Don’t Know, The Glasses Forget, Scarlet, and I Did Not Forget You will take you from the outer space to the infinite dimensions of reality.
+Uncanny Valley, Outpost, The Art of Human Salvage, Jupiter and Mercury, Devil’s Work, The Christmas You Don’t Know, Glasses Forgot, Scarlet, and I Did Not Forget You will take you from the outer space to the infinite dimensions of reality.